Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 Networking with other projects

-Action in process.
-Staff from the Institute for Environmental Solutions went to the Finnish Meteorological Institute and the University of Helsinki to learn about different methods for measuring GHG emissions.
+The activity has ended.
+During the project, all involved partners participated in various seminars and exchange trips.
+Form example, staff from the Institute for Environmental Solutions went to the Finnish Meteorological Institute and the University of Helsinki to learn about different methods for measuring GHG emissions.
 In May 2019, farmers involved in the no-till activities went on an exchange trip to Finland and got acquainted with their experience gained over the last 14 years.
 Project staff has also participated in the international conference "ADAPTtoCLIMATE" with a report.

 F